ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 ## Pre requisites

-See the common pre-requisites from [this note](../pre-requisites.md).
+Be sure to have done the common pre-requisites from [this note](../pre-requisites.md).

 * Get [docker compose](https://docs.docker.com/compose/install/).
 To verify it runs enter `docker-compose version`.
 We run version 1.24.
 * Assign at least 8GB of memory and may be 4 to 6 CPUs to your docker runtime.
 This is set in the Docker's Preferences menu and under the `Advanced` tab.